Syslifters/sysreptor/docs/docs/setup/configuration.md

 ### Plugins
 Extend the functionality of SysReptor by enabling plugins.
-Plugins are disabled by default and need to be explicitly enabled.
+The plugins `cyberchef`, `renderfindings`, and `scanimport` are enabled by default.
+All other plugins need to be explicitly enabled.

 Enable plugins in the application settings page in the web interface by ticking plugin enabled checkboxes.